-Opposite to the memorial, on the other side of this small park, you can see a sculpture seated on a park bench.
-First, I didn’t know if this was a part of the Rosenstrasse Protest Memorial but it is.
+Opposite the memorial, on the other side of this small park, you can see a sculpture seated on a park bench.
+I didn’t know if this was a part of the Rosenstrasse Protest Memorial, but it is.
 It’s a reminder of the fact that Jews were forbidden to sit on benches at the time.

-To mark where was the building where where those Jewish men were arrested, a rose colored Litfaß column stands 2–3 meters high filled with posters telling the story behind the protest.
+To mark the building where those Jewish men were arrested, a rose-coloured Litfaß column stands 2–3 meters high, filled with posters telling the story behind the protest.
 If you are trying to find this memorial coming from Alexanderplatz, this is the first sign that you are close to the place.

 You can find the Rosentrasse Protest Memorial close to Alexanderplatz on Rosentrasse.
-If you are coming from Alexanderplatz, you’re going to see it on your left side inside a small park.
+If you are coming from Alexanderplatz, you’re going to see it on your left side of a small park.

-You can learn more about the Rosentrasse Protest on the book Resistance of the Heart: Intermarriage and the Rosenstrasse Protest in Nazi Germany from Nathan Stoltzfus and there is a German movie about the protest as well called Rosenstraße.
+You can learn more about the Rosentrasse Protest in the book Resistance of the Heart: Intermarriage and the Rosenstrasse Protest in Nazi Germany from Nathan Stoltzfus.
+There is a German movie about the protest as well called Rosenstraße.

 The research for this came from Wikipedia, Berlin.de and Florida State University.

 Block of Women: The Rosenstrasse Protest Memorial in the heart of Berlin